Project Neptune (National Trust)

 Project Neptune, also known as Enterprise Neptune, is a long-term project of the National Trust to acquire or put under covenant a substantial part of the Welsh, English and Northern Irish coastline.
 In 1999 it was relaunched as the Neptune Coastline Campaign.
 It is named for the Roman god of the sea.

+History

 The Project began in May 1965 with the acquisition of Whiteford Burrows in the Gower Peninsula.
 The aim was to protect the coastline from being developed or industrialised.